oasis-tcs/odata-vocabularies/examples/Org.OData.Capabilities.V1.capabilities.md

 }
 ```

-If limitations such as tool restrictions prevented annotation targets with navigation properties in them, like the `Headers/Items` target, then non-insertable and non-updatable properties on item and subitem level would be annotated on the `Headers` target:
+If limitations, such as tool restrictions, prevent annotation targets with navigation properties in them, like the `Headers/Items` target, then non-insertable and non-updatable properties on item and subitem level would be annotated on the `Headers` target:

 ```jsonc
 "self.Container/Headers": {